-10 Best Places to See Wild Animals in Kenya (with Photos)
+10 Best Places to Visit in Kenya for Animal Viewing (With Photos)

 Kenya ranks top in Africa when it comes to wildlife and safaris.
 From the northern dry region to the highlands and plains to the coast, you can explore a wide variety of wildlife and get involved in amazing safaris.
-Here are the ten best places to see wild animals and go on safari in Kenya.
+Here are the ten best places for wild animal viewing in Kenya.

 10. Kora National Park